-- 39. The professional competence of the proposed acquirer covers competence in management ('management competence') and in the area of the financial activities carried out by the target institution ('technical competence'). - 40.
-The management competence may be based on the acquirer's previous experience in acquiring and managing holdings in companies, and should demonstrate due skill, care, diligence, and compliance with the relevant standards. - 41.
+of the financial activities carried out by the target institution ('technical competence').

+- 37. The management competence may be based on the acquirer's previous experience in acquiring and managing holdings in companies, and should demonstrate due skill, care, diligence, and compliance with the relevant standards. - 38.
 The technical competence may be based on the acquirer's previous experience in operating and managing financial firms as a controlling shareholder or as a person who effectively directs the business of a financial firm.
-In this case also, the experience should demonstrate due skill, care, diligence, and compliance with the relevant standards. - 42.
-In the case of an increase in an existing qualifying holding, and to the extent that the professional competence of the acquirer has been assessed previously by the supervisor, the relevant information should be updated as appropriate.
+In this case as well, the experience should demonstrate due skill, care, diligence, and compliance with the relevant standards. - 39.
+In the case of an increase of an existing qualifying holding, and to the extent that the professional competence of the acquirer may have been assessed previously by the supervisor, the relevant information should be updated as appropriate.
 Under the 'proportionality principle', this updated assessment of the professional competence of the acquirer should take into account the increased influence and responsibility associated with the increased holding.